genropy/genropy_saved/docs/genro/widgets/form/filteringselect.rst

 					                   values="""SC:Soccer,BK:Basket,HK:Hockey,
 					                             TE:Tennis,BB:Baseball,SB:Snowboard""")

-	Pay attention not to confuse ``value`` with ``values``: ``value`` is used to allocate user data in a well determined :ref:`common-datapath`, while ``values`` is used to fill the filteringSelect.
+	Pay attention not to confuse ``value`` with ``values``: ``value`` is used to allocate user data in a well determined :ref:`genro-datapath`, while ``values`` is used to fill the filteringSelect.

 	Warning: unlike Dojo, actually filteringSelect doesn't warn user for its wrong insertion.
-You can add a warning for the user through a "validate" attribute (see :ref:`validations-validations`).
+You can add a warning for the user through a "validate" attribute (see :ref:`genro-validations`).

 	Let's see a demo: